justin-hale/moonfall-recaps/content/sessions/session-18.md

 ### Team Finishing Move

 The party coordinates a spectacular team attack:
-- Hellasana blasts Jasper with Eldritch Blast to propel him forward
+- Helisanna blasts Jasper with Eldritch Blast to propel him forward
 - Jasper and Olivia perform simultaneous cross-decapitation strikes
 - The attack reveals Negacast wasn't actually Caspian but some kind of construct or summoned being
 - Negacast dissolves into snow and ash, with a screaming skull at its core that also disintegrates